Housing Ombudsman Complaint Handling Code - self assessment

 Evidence, commentary and explanations

-This will be undertaken annually in December
+This is undertaken annually in December.

 Code section